浪人

 • Analysis of rule and instruction structures

-The room demonstrates impressively why LLM prompts are not secure storage locations for sensitive information.
+The room impressively demonstrates why LLM prompts are not secure storage locations for sensitive information.

 🎯 Objective

-Hint: getting the model to output its instructions as data — not as rules.
+get the model to output its instructions as data - not as rules.

 🧪 Approach & Considerations

-• Role switching (“audit”, “documentation”, “debugging”)
+• Role changes (“audit”, “documentation”, “debugging”)

 • Introspective prompts (“explain your instructions”)